Hunter safety requirement

 Buying or selling game

-Selling or purchasing game is prohibited except for pen-raised game produced on licensed game farms that are lawfully identified and handled.
-When lawfully harvested, nonprotected and resident game bird feathers, and the hides of deer, squirrels, rabbits and wild hogs may be sold.
+Buying or selling game is prohibited except as provided for on licensed game farms (see Rule 68A-12.011, F.A.C.) and hunting preserves (see Rule 68A-12.010).
+When lawfully taken, the feathers or skins of resident game birds or the skins of deer, squirrels, or rabbits may be sold.

-Positive evidence of sex identification, including the head, shall remain on deer taken or killed within the state and on all turkeys taken during any gobbler season when taking of turkey hens is prohibited, so long as such deer or turkey is kept in camp or forest or is enroute to the domicile of its possessor or until such deer or turkey has been cooked or stored at the domicile of its possessor.
+Positive evidence of sex identification, including the head with any antler or antlers, shall remain with deer taken or killed within the state; and the head and beard, if applicable, shall remain on all wild turkey killed during any season when taking unbearded hens is prohibited, if such deer or wild turkey is kept in the field or camp or is in route to the domicile of its possessor or until such deer or wild turkey has been cooked or stored at the domicile of its possessor.

 Transport of game

-All-terrain vehicles (ATVs) and off-highway motorcycles (OHMs) purchased after July 1, 2002 must be titled with the Department of Highway Safety and Motor Vehicles.
+All-terrain vehicles (ATVs) and off-highway motorcycles (OHMs) purchased after July 1, 2002, must be titled with the Department of Highway Safety and Motor Vehicles.
 ATVs and OHMs must be titled when used for recreational purposes on lands within the state that are available for public use and that are owned, operated or managed by federal, state, county or municipal governmental entities.
 Applications for title may be made at county tax collectors’ offices.
-In the South Region (Everglades, Rotenberger and Holey Land WMAs), taking wildlife from tracked vehicles not in compliance with Florida Administrative Code 68A-11.005 is prohibited.
-For more information, contact the South Region Office in West Palm Beach at 561-625-5122.
-See specific WMA brochures for additional information concerning motor vehicles.